 Alström P., T. Saitoh, D. Williams, I. Nishiumi, Y. Shigeta, K. Ueda, M. Irestedt, M. Björklund & U. Olsson (2011).
 The Arctic Warbler Phylloscopus borealis—three anciently separated cryptic species revealed.
 Ibis 153:395-410.
 Available at https://www.shanghaibirding.com/wp-content/uploads/2019/04/Alstrom-et-al-2011-Arctic-Warblers-IBIS.pdf (accessed 6 Dec 2019).

 Brelsford, C. (2017). eBird Checklist: https://ebird.org/ebird/view/checklist/S37369822. eBird: An online database of bird distribution and abundance [web application]. eBird, Ithaca, New York, USA (accessed 24 Nov.
 2019).

 Brelsford, Craig, moderator.
 Shanghai Birding, a WeChat group.
 Discussions with various birders, chief among them Hangzhou birder Cheng Qian, who had information about sightings of P. examinandus in Zhejiang.
 Beijing-based Swedish birder Jan-Erik Nilsén also provided timely advice.
 To join Shanghai Birding, in WeChat, friend Craig Brelsford (WeChat ID: craigbrelsford).
 In your friend request, please make it clear that you wish to join Shanghai Birding.

 Featured image: Kamchatka Leaf Warbler Phylloscopus examinandus.
-On 4 June 2017 at Cape Nanhui, birders Michael Grunwell and Craig Brelsford found the individual pictured here and three others.
+At Shanghai’s Cape Nanhui, birders Michael Grunwell and Craig Brelsford found the individual pictured here and three others.
 (Craig Brelsford)